UKCloud/documentation/articles/openshift/oshift-sco.md

 ## Supporting information

-For more information about Service_Name, see the following:
+For more information about UKCloud for Managed OpenShift, see the following:

 - [*UKCloud for Managed OpenShift Service Definition*](oshift-sd.md)